-The COVID-19 pandemic, current recession, and rapidly changing financial health of many businesses have made credit insurance more important than ever.
-In uncertain times, you need to be certain your cash will keep flowing.
+The COVID-19 pandemic, the current recession, and the rapidly changing financial health of many businesses have made credit insurance more important than ever.
+In uncertain times, you need to be certain that your cash will keep flowing.
 Which is where credit insurance helps.

 Irene Rous, Credit Control Supervisor, Smeg UK

 Credit insurance covers you against bad debt, late payments, political risk, natural disasters, pre-shipment risks, and more.
 Policies will vary depending on the business and the insurer.

 What are the benefits of Coface credit insurance?

 Coface has been a global leader in credit insurance for over 70 years.
 With Coface, you can: